open-telemetry/opentelemetry-specification/specification/metrics/api.md

   rule](#instrument-unit).
 * An optional `description`, following the [instrument description rule](#instrument-description).
-* A `callback` function.

-The `callback` function is responsible for reporting the [Measurement](#measurement)s.
-It will only be called when the Meter is being observed.
-[OpenTelemetry API](../overview.md#api) authors SHOULD define whether this callback function needs to be reentrant safe / thread safe or not.
+The API MUST provide a way to associate instruments with `callback` functions responsible for reporting the associated [Measurement](#measurement)s.
+The callbacks will only be called when the Meter is being observed.
+[OpenTelemetry API](../overview.md#api) authors SHOULD define whether callback functions needs to be reentrant safe / thread safe or not.

 Note: Unlike [Counter.Add()](#add) which takes the increment/delta value, the callback function reports the absolute value of the counter.
 To determine the